Info For Camper Families

 • Keep bags and personal items out of the aisle

-Note about camp vans: This year we will be using fifteen-passenger vans for field trips and pick-up/drop off (along with buses).
+Note about camp vans: Again, this year we will be using fifteen-passenger vans for field trips.
 These recent models have a new stability system, making them safer than earlier models.
 As has been our practice, all camp van drivers are at least 21 years old, have a clean driving history, and will be tested for driving a van.
 All vans are inspected weekly and carry emergency equipment.

 Camp hours are 9:00 am to 4:00 pm.